w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} needs about ten validators for each parachain in the network.

-## Interoperability & Message Passing
+## Interoperability and Message Passing

 Shards in Ethereum will access each other's states via their crosslinks and state proofs.
 In the model of Ethereum with 64 shards, each one posts a crosslink in the Beacon Chain for every block,